 This allows the tenant to share usability workflows with Liquidware.
 This will allow Liquidware to better support the CommandCTRL application.
-To view the tenant's share usability work-flows setting, complete the following steps:
+To view the tenant's share usability workflows setting, complete the following steps:

 - 1. Open CommandCTRL. - 2.
-In the side navigation panel, go to Settings > Site. - 3.
-In the Share Usability Workflows section, enable or disable the switch located to the far right.
+In the side navigation panel, go to Settings > Site.